Uncertainty-Aware Multimodal Fusion for Oral Lesion Classification: Methodology

-\textbf{2.
-Multiscale Texture and Structural Descriptors:} We extracted texture features that capture the spatial patterns present in oral lesions.
+We extracted texture features that capture the spatial patterns present in oral lesions.
 Grey-level co-occurrence matrix (GLCM) statistics describe second-order textures such as contrast and homogeneity.
 Local Binary Patterns (LBP) capture fine surface details and local intensity changes.
 Gabor filters measure texture at multiple scales and orientations.
 SIFT descriptors detect~\cite{goswami2025multimodal} and summarize key local structures within the lesion regions.